aws/karpenter-provider-aws/tools/karpenter-convert/README.md

 # Convert a single provisioner and apply directly to the cluster
 karpenter-convert -f provisioner.yaml | kubectl apply -f -

+# Convert a single provisioner ignoring the default requirements
+# Karpenter provisioners had logic to default Instance Families, OS, Architecture and Cpacity type when these were not provided.
+# NodePool drops these defaults, and you can avoid that the conversion tools applies them for you during the conversion
+karpenter-convert --ignore-defaults -f provisioner.yaml > nodepool.yaml
 ```

 ## Usage notes